Microsoft/azure-docs.pt-pt/articles/active-directory/reports-monitoring/howto-find-activity-reports.md

 #### <a name="cause"></a>Causa

-Quando transfere registos de atividades no portal do Azure, limitamos o dimensionamento para 250000 registos, ordenados pelos mais recente primeiro.
+Quando você baixa os logs de atividade no portal do Azure, limitamos a escala a 250000 registros, classificados por mais recentes primeiro.

 #### <a name="resolution"></a>Resolução

 Pode tirar partido das [APIs de Relatórios do Azure AD](concept-reporting-api.md) para obter até um milhão de registos num determinado período.

-### <a name="missing-audit-data-for-recent-actions-in-the-azure-portal"></a>Dados de auditoria para ações recentes no portal do Azure em falta
+### <a name="missing-audit-data-for-recent-actions-in-the-azure-portal"></a>Dados de auditoria ausentes para ações recentes no portal do Azure

 #### <a name="symptoms"></a>Sintomas